 - Low income

-Percentage Low Income - Percentage of students eligible for free or reduced price lunch: 54%
+Percentage Low Income - Eligible for FRPL: 54%

 Study design type - RCT